EconomyLens.com

 Related

 “Gulf airspace closures are disrupting aviation corridors between Europe and Asia,” wrote analysts from ING bank in a note on Monday.
 Kathleen Brooks, research director at trading platform XTB, noted that the Middle East sees 18 percent of air freight.
 This “will now be impacted and could cause some supply chain disruption,” she wrote in a note.
-“Airline stocks, hotels, and holiday companies are all expected to see large declines in their share prices, as travel to the region remains closed.”
+“Airline stocks, hotels and holiday companies are all expected to see large declines in their share prices, as travel to the region remains closed.”

 Here are facts about the major role of the Gulf hubs in global air transport and what is at stake in the current disruptions.

 – ‘Unique region’ for air links – Dubai’s main airport (DXB) ranks as the second-busiest worldwide, behind Atlanta in the United States, according to Airports Council International.
-After handling 95 million passengers in 2025, it was targeting just under 100 million this year—a tenfold increase over 30 years.
+After handling 95 million passengers in 2025, it was targeting just under 100 million this year — a tenfold increase over 30 years.
 Also expanding rapidly, Doha’s Hamad airport reported 54 million passengers last year, comparable to Frankfurt and Hong Kong.
 The vast majority of travellers only stop for transfers.
 Beyond tourism and business traffic, diaspora populations such as Indians have helped fill aircraft.
+“This is a very unique region in the geography that it represents,” Stan Deal, then head of Boeing Commercial Airplanes, told CNBC in 2023.
+“Within an eight-hour flight, you are able to get to 80 percent of the world’s population, and we forecast over the next 20 years about 3,000 aircraft will be needed in this region.”

 – Competitive advantages – Heavily supported by states with budgets overflowing with oil dollars, the Gulf hubs offer very competitive cost bases.
 The states have fewer labour law restraints than in the West and total alignment between airlines and airport operators.
 Emirates works hand in glove with Dubai airport to develop a global network of connections using its long-haul Airbus A380s and Boeing 777s.
 Qatar Airways and Etihad follow the same model.
 Gulf hubs do not impose night curfews, allowing them to run 24 hours a day and streamline operations as much as possible.
 Their competitive position has been further strengthened since 2022 by Russia’s closure of its airspace to Western and Japanese carriers, while Gulf and Turkish airlines continue to overfly and serve the country.

 – Gulf air growth – The International Air Transport Association (IATA) had forecast that in 2026, airlines based in the Middle East would be the most profitable in the world.
 Airbus said traffic between the Middle East and Asia would triple by 2042, and that between the Middle East and Europe would grow 2.2 times.
 The Gulf states continue to expand infrastructure and place orders for aircraft by the hundreds with both Airbus and Boeing.
-Dubai International, currently able to handle 120 million passengers a year, is to be bolstered by extensions to a peripheral airport—aiming for 150 million passengers overall a year within 10 years, and 260 million in the longer term.
+Dubai International, currently able to handle 120 million passengers a year, is to be bolstered by extensions to a peripheral airport — aiming for 150 million passengers overall a year within 10 years, and 260 million in the longer term.
 Seeking a share of this market, Saudi Arabia has launched a hub project in Riyadh designed to accommodate 120 million passengers a year by 2030, in tandem with the creation of a new airline, Riyadh Air.

 © 2024 AFP